Downtown Commons: History

 On August 15, 2012, after a lack of investment on the shopping center, JMA Ventures, LLC of San Francisco acquired the mall from Westfield, effectively dropping "Westfield" from the name of the mall, and it was renamed Sacramento Downtown Plaza (although signs around the property that were erected by Westfield, minus the "Westfield" name, reflected the mall's original name).

 In April 2014, after further decline and high vacancies continuing to plague the shopping center, Sacramento Downtown Plaza from 5th to 7th Streets permanently closed to make way for the new arena for the Sacramento Kings.
 Initially, the section between 4th and 5th Streets, which included Macy's, Century Theatres, Forever 21, Starbucks, Johnny Rockets, the food court and local restaurant River City Brewing Company, was to remain open during demolition and construction, but in 2015, it too was permanently closed (except for Macy's and Century Theatres) so renovations on the remaining standing section can begin.

 On September 16, 2015, Sacramento Downtown Plaza was renamed Downtown Commons (or DOCO for short) to reflect the shopping center's new direction as a retail and entertainment complex.
 Century Theatres closed the movie theater on January 11, 2016 for renovations.
 The renovations have added upgraded seating and two additional screens, bringing the total number of screens to nine.
 The theater re-opened on December 22, 2017.
 The Kimpton Sawyer Hotel opened on October 10, 2017 on the site of the property's former low-rise office building.
 In 2018, redevelopment of the remaining portion of the old Downtown Plaza between 4th and 5th Streets was completed and reopened.
 While this section remained two levels, the portion of the center from 5th to 7th Streets returned to a single-level open-air plaza configuration.
 The building that originally opened as Liberty House in 1981 and later occupied by I. Magnin, America Live!, and Hard Rock Cafe is now occupied by restaurant Sauced BBQ & Spirits (in the old Hard Rock Cafe) and 24 Hour Fitness.

 In the 2020s, Downtown Commons created a merchants’ association as a way to promote the retail and entertainment complex.
 They are made up of businesses that lie within DOCO's property boundaries, but aren't officially part of the center as these businesses occupy buildings with separate owners.

+On January 9, 2025, it was announced that Macy's will close its store after 62 years in downtown Sacramento.
+The store was on a list of 66 locations to close nationwide, which included the pair of stores at Sunrise Mall in nearby Citrus Heights, California.
+The store closed on March 23, 2025.
+On July 10, 2025, the Shingle Springs Band of Miwok Indians, a Native American tribe, purchased the former Macy's for $15 million.
+No immediate plans were announced regarding the former department store.